shreyash1110/graph_algo_visualizer/README.md

 ## Introduction
 ------------

-Graph Algorithms Visualization is a Python application designed to visually represent the workings of graph algorithms such as Depth-First Search (DFS), Breadth-First Search (BFS), Dijkstra's Shortest Path, and Minimum Spanning Tree (Prim's algorithm).
+Graph Algorithms Visualization is a Python application designed to visually represent the workings of graph algorithms such as Depth-First Search (DFS), Breadth-First Search (BFS), Dijkstra's Shortest Path, Minimum Spanning Tree (Kruskal's algorithm), and Strongly Connected Components (Kosaraju's algorithm).
 It provides an interactive GUI where users can create custom graphs, choose algorithms to apply, and observe how these algorithms traverse or modify the graph.

 ## Features
 --------